 The Health System recognizes other revenue which is not related to patient medical care but is central to the day-to-day operations of the Health System.
-This revenue includes retail pharmacy, joint operating agreements, grant revenue, cafeteria sales, meaningful use incentive payments and other support service revenue.
+Other revenue primarily consists of revenue from retail pharmacy, which the Health System records as customer revenues in the amounts that reflect the consideration to which it expects to be entitled in exchange for the prescription.
+Other revenue also includes joint operating agreements, grant revenue, cafeteria sales and other support service revenue.